 A robust theoretical framework has been developed to explain decline in N concentration as biomass increases, but the application of this theory is most commonly restricted to the vegetative period where only metabolic and structural tissues are present (Greenwood et al., 1990; Justes et al., 1994; Sadras & Lemaire, 2014).
 Dilution of N in vegetative tissue occurs in relationship to an increasing proportion of structural biomass, with low N concentration, relative to metabolic (i.e., photosynthetic) biomass, with high N concentration (Lemaire & Gastal, 1997; Gastal et al., 2015).

 Multiple previous studies have extended and empirically validated the CNDC relationships beyond its typical applications to describe declining N concentration over the entire crop growth cycle, including periods of reproductive growth, by including consideration of storage tissues in addition to structural and metabolic tissues (Greenwood et al., 1986; Duchenne et al., 1997; Plénet & Lemaire, 2000; Herrmann & Taube, 2004).
-Dilution of N beyond the vegetative period primarily occurs as low N biomass (i.e., starch) accumulates in storage tissues such as grain or tubers, and the rate of decline is determined by the relative N concentration in storage biomass compared to vegetative biomass (Duchenne et al., 1997; Plénet & Lemaire, 2000).
+Acceleration of dilution of N beyond the vegetative period primarily occurs as low N biomass (i.e., starch) accumulates in storage tissues such as grain or tubers, and the rate of decline is determined by the relative N concentration in storage biomass compared to vegetative biomass (Duchenne et al., 1997; Plénet & Lemaire, 2000).
 Duchenne et al. (1997) observed that as an increasing proportion of biomass accumulates in tubers, the rate of decline in N concentration increases with increasing biomass.
 Certain crops, such as potato, exclusively use a CNDC based on whole plant biomass due to the complex relationship between vine growth and tuber production (Duchenne et al., 1997; Bélanger et al., 2001a; Giletto & Echeverría, 2015; Ben Abdallah et al., 2016).
 Despite the validity of this approach, interpretating variation in CNDC observed between cultivars and geographies has been challenging.

 However, recent work by Giletto et al. (2020) identified a mechanistic relationship underpinning the observed empirical relationships in N dilution for potato.
 The CNDC based on whole plant biomass reflects dilution in both the tuber and vine biomass, individually, and the increasing proportion of biomass allocated to low concentrations of N in biomass (i.e., tubers) as whole plant biomass increases.
 Giletto et al. (2020) also observed that varieties and locations with a greater proportion of biomass allocated to tubers have a greater value for parameter b of the CNDC, where parameter b of the CNDC represents the relative rate of decline in %Nc as biomass increases.